tc2680/Hello-World/2014-05-09-tc-blogpost3.md

 [<img src="http://tc2680.github.io/Hello-World/bp3-bar-chart-water.png" width ="700">][link-demo]

-Last but not least, from knowing nothing to producing three blog posts and a project, the EDAV class opens up many ideas and possibilities for my study and work.
-After three months of learning, the biggest change to me is - today when I look at an article or idea, I always try to picture how to visualize the message and seek a better way to tell the story.
+Last but not least, from knowing nothing to producing three blog posts and a project, the EDAV opens up many ideas and possibilities for my study and work.
+After three months of learning, the biggest change to me is - today when I look at any article, I always try to picture how to visualize the message and seek a better way to tell the story.
 That's it.

 # Thank you!